uofu-emb/2024-lab06-Tharnath-Todd/README.md

 ### Activity 0
 Induce priority inversion.

-1. create two preemptable threads (and a supervisor to manage them).
+1. Create two preemptable threads (and a supervisor to manage them).
-1. create a semaphore shared between the two.
+1. Create a semaphore shared between the two.
 Create it with xSemaphoreCreateBinary.
-1. set one thread to higher priority. set it to delay start.
+1. Set one thread to higher priority. set it to delay start.
-1. have the lower priority thread acquire the semphore first.
+1. Have the lower priority thread acquire the semphore first.
 1. Predict the behavior of the system.

 ```